Esri/solutions-widgets-wpf/source/AllSolutionsWidgetsWithTests/Readme.md

 ## Requirements

-* Visual Studio 2012 - Update 2 or later
+* Visual Studio 2012 Ultimate or Premium Update 2 or later
     * IMPORTANT: Visual Studio 2012 Update 2 is required to run the Unit Tests provided with the repository (pre-Update 2 Visual Studio was missing required testing assemblies except in the Ultimate edition)
 * ArcGIS Runtime SDK for WPF 10.2